Oh, no! The hens have stopped laying!

 The quickest way to solve a laying problem is to keep good records well before the problem arises.
 Every day write down:

-- the amount of feed, scratch, and kitchen scraps you put out; and
+- The amount of feed, scratch, and kitchen scraps you put out.

-- any anomalies you might want to remember later on.
+- Any anomalies that you might want to remember later on.

 You should also keep track of the age, breed, and number of your hens.
 These records may seem tedious or superfluous at first, but they are invaluable when you are trying to solve a laying problem.
 The more information you have at hand, the faster you will be able to sort through the possibilities and arrive at a solution.

-But now that you have an egg shortage, it’s time to start sorting through the possibilities.
+But now that you have an egg shortage, it’s time to figure out what caused it.

 Optimal egg production requires the right balance of nutrients.
 Many layer rations have been concocted to try to achieve this balance, but in the end the chickens know best.
 Provide them with access to plenty of fresh grass and bugs, and supplement their diet with layer feed, scratch grains, and kitchen scraps.